aidanconnolly/ga-ds829-course-info/README.md

 1. Download and Install [Anaconda with Python 3.6](https://www.continuum.io/downloads).

 > Note: Anaconda provides support for two different versions of Python.
-We'll use Python 3.6 in this course.
+Make sure to install the "Python 3.6" version.

 **PC only**
 - Install [Git Bash](https://git-for-windows.github.io/)

 ### Browser
-- Google Chome
+- Google Chrome

 ###  Miscellaneous
-- Text editor; we recommend [Atom](https://atom.io)
+- Text editor (we recommend [Atom](https://atom.io))
 ---

 <a id='slack'></a>
 ## <img src="https://lh3.googleusercontent.com/CzlsZP3xUHeX3HAGdZ2rL9mK6_C-6T1-YWeBeM8nB3ilmfPSBHCFx4-UbQr8MnQms3d9=w300" width="25px"> Slack

-We'll be using Slack for our in-class communications.
+We'll use Slack for our class communications platform.
 Slack is a messaging platform where you can chat with your peers and instructors.
 We will use Slack to share information about the course, discuss lessons, and submit projects.
 Our Slack homepage is [X](x).

 **Pro Tip**: If you've never used Slack before, check out these resources:
 - [Intro to Slack](https://www.youtube.com/watch?v=9RJZMSsH7-g)